alopezrivera/MATMOS/README.md

 ### Running and retrieving results

-The model is run by simply initializing an instance of the model with height, temperature, pressure or density as inputs.
+The model is run by simply initializing an instance with height, temperature, pressure or density as inputs.
 The results are stored as instance attributes and can be retrieved with the usual notation.